logo

 Note that states should be uniquely determined.

 To create an initial state (precondition), let’s create an empty action, then press ‘#’.
-Alternatively, create an initial state from the menu:
+You can also use the precondition icon:

 Image without caption